 Like Dubai's 828-metre high Burj Khalifa that can be seen from 95km away, the mile-tall Tower of Britain - when illuminated in its full holographic grandeur - will be visible to every Briton from Land's End to John o' Groats as the world's first and only architectural wonder that can be viewed from any location in its host country.
 This engineering miracle will make it possible for anyone across the UK to look in a particular direction and say, “I can see Manchester from here."

-Styled after the Greek god of sea, storms, earthquakes and horses, ‘Project Poseidon’ (the ‘code name’ for this endeavor) aims to design and build a mile-tall ‘gigatower’ in the City of Manchester that successfully subverts the wind forces and gravitational effects which pose the greatest challenge to the structural integrity of what would be the world’s tallest skyscraper.
+Inspired by the monumental statues of Isildur and Anarion depicted in J.R.R.
+Tolkien’s epic The Lord of the Rings, ‘Project Argonath’ aims to design and build a mile-tall ‘gigatower’ in the City of Manchester that successfully subverts the wind forces and gravity effects which pose the greatest challenge to the structural integrity of what would be the world’s tallest building.

 To be named the ‘Tower of Britain,’ this 1660-metre-high and multi-use megastructure would house (among other facilities) a mile-tall microgravity drop tower, a subterranean hypergravity centrifuge, neutral buoyancy testing pools, a neutrino detector and cryogenic sleep training cots for the proposed ‘Windsor Space Program’ – Britain’s answer to NASA’s Apollo Program.